Magnetism of Finite Graphene Samples: Mean-Field Theory compared with Exact Diagonalization and Quantum Monte Carlo Simulation: Accuracy of the approximation

 In order to assess the quality of the MFT for larger but still finite systems, we employ QMC simulations.
 We use a projective determinantal QMC approach\cite{assaad08} to obtain ground-state properties at half filling.
 Within this scheme, expectation values of a physical observable $A$ are obtained from \beq {\langle A \rangle } =\lim_{\Theta\rightarrow \infty}\frac{{\langle \Psi_T | e^{-\Theta H/2} A e^{-\Theta H/2} | \Psi_T\rangle }} {{\langle \Psi_T|e^{-\Theta H} | \Psi_T\rangle}} \, , \eneq where the trial wavefunction $|\Psi_T \rangle$ must be non-orthogonal to the ground state and $\Theta$ corresponds to a projection parameter.
 We found $\Theta = 40/t$ to be sufficient to obtain converged ground-state quantities within the statistical uncertainty.
 For the presented simulations, $\Theta$ was split into discrete step $\Delta\tau$ in the Trotter decomposition.
 We verified by extrapolating $\Delta\tau\to 0$ that taking $\Delta\tau=0.05/t$ produced no discretization artifacts.
 The simulations were performed on systems with periodic boundary conditions.

 Figure~\ref{fig:MFT-QMC} shows our QMC and MFT data for a finite system with $N=162$ lattice sites.
 The top panel of Fig.~\ref{fig:MFT-QMC} shows the energy per site.
-In the middle panel of Fig.~\ref{fig:MFT-QMC} we compare the single-particle gap $\Delta_{\rm sp}$ between MFT and QMC.
-In the QMC simulations $\Delta_{\rm sp}(\vec{k})$ was obtained by fitting the exponential tail of the imaginary-time displaced Green's function $G(\vec{k},\tau)\propto \exp(-\tau\Delta_{\rm sp}(\vec{k}))$ at large imaginary time $\tau$.
+In the middle panel of Fig.~\ref{fig:MFT-QMC} we compare the charge gap $\Delta E$ between MFT and QMC.
+In the QMC simulations the single-particle gap $\Delta_{\rm sp}(\vec{k})$ was obtained by fitting the exponential tail of the imaginary-time displaced Green's function $G(\vec{k},\tau)\propto \exp(-\tau\Delta_{\rm sp}(\vec{k}))$ at large imaginary time $\tau$.
 The single-particle gap $\Delta_{\rm sp}$ shown in Fig.~\ref{fig:MFT-QMC} equals $\Delta_{\rm sp}(K)$, {\it i.e.}, the smallest excitation gap at the Dirac points.
+Since the system under study is a particle-hole symmetric half-filled system, the chemical potential is right in the middle of the charge gap such that the charge gap is in fact twice the single-particle gap $\Delta E = 2 \, \Delta_{\rm sp}$.
 Finally, the bottom panel of Fig.~\ref{fig:MFT-QMC} compares the QMC results for the the total staggered magnetization Eq.~(\ref{eq:defMsVec}) (main panel) and the $z$-component Eq.~(\ref{eq:defMsz}) (inset) with the MFT results.

 Again, the MFT follows the QMC results closely for $U \lesssim 2\,t$.
-In the present case, the MF curves for the energy, single-particle gap $\Delta_{\rm sp}$, and $M_{\rm s}^z$ are always above the QMC curves.
+In the present case, the MF curves for the energy, charge gap $\Delta E$, and $M_{\rm s}^z$ are always above the QMC curves.
 In fact, one observes that in the regime $U \lesssim 2\,t$ the agreement between MFT and QMC is a bit better for $M_{\rm s}^z$ than for $M_{\rm s}$.
 This can be attributed to the MF approximation explicitly breaking the SU(2) symmetry.
 Indeed, in this case one finds that the MF contribution of the $x$- and $y$-components to $M_{\rm s}$ are independent of $U$ for $U>0$ whereas the $z$-component increases with increasing $U$.